The Galapagos Islands

 The Galápagos archipelago is of volcanic origin.
 It belongs to Ecuador and is located on the equator, 1000 km west of the South American mainland.
-Due to the geographical isolation, a special flora and fauna was able to develop on the volcanic islands over millions of years.
-Galápagos giant tortoises, Galápagos fur seals, Flightless cormorants, Marine iguanas, Darwin's finches and numerous plants such as Scalesia trees can only be found on Galápagos.
+Due to the geographical isolation, special flora and fauna were able to develop on the volcanic islands over millions of years.
+Galápagos giant tortoises, Galápagos fur seals, Flightless cormorants, Marine iguanas, Darwin's finches, and numerous plants such as Scalesia trees can only be found in Galápagos.
 The relatively cool and nutrient-rich seawater also allows for extraordinary biodiversity around the archipelago.
 If these habitats cannot be preserved, numerous endemic animal and plant species will disappear forever.

 The Galápagos Islands were discovered in 1535 by the Spanish bishop Tomás de Berlanga.
 They became famous 300 years later through Charles Darwin.
 His evolution theory was largely based on observations made during his five-week stay on the archipelago.

 In the centuries following the discovery, the islands served as hideouts and moorings for pirates, whalers, and fishermen.
 These brought domestic animals - goats, pigs, cats - and plants such as guava, citrus, bamboo, quinine, and avocado trees.
 Rats and ants were introduced.
 The alien species multiplied rapidly and caused great damage.
 They still threaten the existence of many native plants and animals.